 Sitting down at the dinner table together at the end of the day is a great way to unwind and connect – even with members of your family who are still working on their verbal skills.
-While your budding linguist may not be ready to start regaling you with her opinions on politics and literature just yet, you may be surprised at what she does have to say over dinner.
-She may have plenty to say on her own, but if she is a little shy starting out, she may need you to get her started now and then.
-Providing prompts will also help enhance her vocabulary, and encourage her to use her imagination.
-Here are some ideas for questions you can ask Baby over dinner – just be careful not to take a big bite before she answers.
-You never know when something she says will have you bursting out laughing.
+While your budding linguist may not be ready to start regaling you with their opinions on politics and literature just yet, you may be surprised at what they do have to say over dinner.
+They may have plenty to say on their own, but if they are a little shy starting out, they may need you to get them started now and then.
+Providing prompts will also help enhance their vocabulary, and encourage them to use their imagination.
+Here are some ideas for questions you can ask Baby over dinner – just be careful not to take a big bite before they answers.
+You never know when something they say will have you bursting out laughing.

 Open-ended questions are a great way to get a real conversation started.
 Yes or no questions, on the other hand, or questions that give options for the answer in the question, on the other hand, can put limits on the creativity of the response.